Blodgett endorses Tucker for district attorney

 "I have had the privilege of being part of the DA's prosecution team in over 1,000 cases with DA Blodgett and former DA Kevin Burke.
 Their strong commitment to holding criminals accountable, securing justice for victims of crime, providing services and drug treatment to nonviolent offenders, and engaging the community in crime prevention are unmatched."
 Tucker said.
 "As district attorney, I will uphold those high standards and build upon that unwavering commitment to the pursuit of justice.
 I welcome this opportunity to put my criminal justice background, law enforcement training, and administrative and management experience to work to lead the Essex District Attorney's Office."

-Tucker is a former Salem police chief who said he has managed a department of more than 100 employees and an annual budget of more than $10 million.
+Tucker is a former Salem police chief who has managed a department of more than 100 employees and an annual budget of more than $10 million.

 Tucker, a Salem Police Medal of Honor recipient, is a graduate of the Federal Bureau of Investigation National Academy, the 2010 New England Law Enforcements Executive Development Seminar, and the Federal Law Enforcement Training Center Advanced Narcotics Investigation.